About the grey old man

 My first real income was from using Quattro Pro (4, being one better than Lotus 1-2-3), in conjunction with a Roland Plotter, a PC with an X87 math-coprocessor.
 It involved spatial work creating contour lines from xyz coordinates.
 In the little town I lived, I think I was the only individual with a plotter.
 With the help of my land surveyor friend and without "an internet" or a how-to-guide, we figured it out.

-The days of "in the land of the blind, the one-eyed man is king" was over and I started by corporate career at a large insurance company as sub-contractor for Microsoft 3rd line support.
-It soon became complex and I had to support developers writing Excel add-ons in VBA that they used for financial data analysis.
+The days of "in the land of the blind, the one-eyed man is king" was over and I started my corporate career at a large insurance company as sub-contractor for Microsoft 3rd line support.
+It soon became complex and I had to support developers writing Excel add-ons in VBA that they used for financial data analysis on live feeds from the JSE.
 It was never easy, as the 3rd line support was about where the bug always stopped.
 If not resolved at 3rd line, a Microsoft Select ticket had to be raised to solve the problem.

-This was the days every analyst developed their own propriety app in Access, taking the poor thing and desktop hardware to its limitations.
+This was the days every analyst developed their own propriety app in Access, taking the poor thing and desktop hardware to its limits.
 Web, ASP and Scripting obviously became part of the mixture.

 "Thank goodness for the holy grail of TechNet CD's in the cupboard."

 After that, I worked in Germany (for the same global company) and developed systems to manage large IT refresh and deployment projects.
-Up to day, I'm still involved in product and service offerings and the systems and tools used to deliver these to the client.
+Up to today, I'm still involved in product & service offerings and the systems and tools used to deliver these to the client.

 I have a lovely wife, Deniece.
 We met and got married within 3 weeks (3 weekends).
 That was 1989, and today we still happy married.

-Even though, after my 2 year military service (Infantry), I studied electronic engineering, this was never a path I wanted to pursue.
+Even though, after my 2 year military service (Infantry), I studied electronic engineering (with a skimpy bursary), this was never a path I wanted to pursue.
 I dropped out, started to work, and paid back my study loan.
 I also tried B.Comm, but its such boring BS.

-My dad was a mechanical engineer, and I went the electronic route because I was rebeliating.
-I like to build things and would prefer physical objects over the software objects.
+My dad was a talented fitter and turner, and I applied for bursaries in electronic engineering careers because I was "rebeliating" the mechanical route.
+Today, I like to build things and would prefer physical objects over the software objects.
 As a kid I have spend a fair share behind a welder, grinder, milling machine and lathe.
+On hind sight, a career more into a mechanical discipline would have been a better choice.

 Below is a list of interests, classified by "Did-It", "Doing" and "Wanna".